John Milius

-John Frederick Milius (/ˈmɪliəs/; born April 11, 1944) is an American screenwriter, film director, and co-founder of the UFC.
-He is considered a member of the New Hollywood generation of filmmakers.
+John Frederick Milius (/ˈmɪliəs/; born April 11, 1944) is an American filmmaker.
+He is considered a major figure of the New Hollywood era.

 He rose to prominence in the early 1970s for writing the scripts for The Life and Times of Judge Roy Bean (1972), Jeremiah Johnson (also 1972), and the first two Dirty Harry films.
 He made his directorial debut with the film Dillinger (1973), followed by The Wind and the Lion (1975) and Big Wednesday (1978).
 In 1980, he was nominated for the Academy Award for Best Adapted Screenplay for Apocalypse Now, which he co-wrote with Francis Ford Coppola.

 During the 1980s, Milius established himself as a director of action and adventure films, with Conan the Barbarian (1982) and Red Dawn (1984).
-He was also a prolific script doctor.
+He was also a sought-after script doctor.
 He later served as the co-creator of the Primetime Emmy Award-winning television series Rome (2005–2007).